 When you think about what the world’s largest book may look like, you’re likely to imagine a massive leather tome tucked away in some library.
 In actuality, the world’s largest “book” is in Mandalay at Kuthodaw Pagoda.
 It consists of 729 standing stone “pages”, each with their own private stupa known as a kyauksa gu.
-They span across the vast pagoda grounds in long organised rows and are well worth a visit.
+They span across the vast pagoda grounds in long organised rows to spectacular effect and are well worth a visit.

-When Mandalay was annexed by the British in 1885, Kuthodaw Pagoda became off limits to Burmese.
-A direct appeal to Queen Victoria led to the withdrawal of troops from Kuthodaw, but not before soldiers plundered the pagoda and the gem-crowned kyauksa gu.
-Restorations succeeded in bringing the pagoda back to the healthy but less glamorous condition that you’ll see it in today.
+The pages were originally inscribed in 1857 in Pali using gold ink, as King Mindon feared the loss or damage of these Buddhist texts during the British takeover.
+When Mandalay was annexed by the British in 1885, Kuthodaw Pagoda became off-limits to Burmese.
+A direct appeal to Queen Victoria led to the withdrawal of troops from Kuthodaw, but not before soldiers plundered the pagoda and the gem-crowned shrines.
+Subsequent restoration succeeded in restoring only some of the pagoda’s former glory.

+Kuthodaw and Sandamuni are near the base of Mandalay Hill, very close to the Golden Palace, making them a convenient stop after the Royal Palace or prior to heading up the hill for sunset.
 We do recommend finding time to visit Sandamuni pagoda, but if you’re on a tight itinerary and have to choose between the two, Kuthodaw is hands down the one to visit.

-Last updated on 14th September, 2014.
+Last updated on 24th September, 2016.